Carmine Crocco: Becoming an outlaw

 During Crocco's absence. his sister, Rosina, then not yet eighteen years old, was courted by a nobleman, Don Peppino.
 Rosina was not interested in him and rejected him.
 Annoyed by this refusal, Peppino proceeded to defame her.

 When Crocco heard about these events he was angry and decided to avenge his sister.
 Knowing the habits of Peppino, who generally attended a particular club to gamble in the evening hours, Crocco awaited his return at Peppino's home.
-When Don Peppino arrived, Crocco questioned him, but the discussion ended in a fight, after Peppino hit Crocco with a whip.
+When Don Peppino arrived, Crocco questioned him, but the discussion ended in a fight after Peppino hit Crocco with a whip.

 Blinded by rage, Crocco pulled out a knife, killed Peppino and then fled to the Forenza woods.
-However, this account is controversial because Captain Eugenio Massa, who collaborated on the Crocco's autobiography, conducted a detailed investigation on the spot and could not confirm that a murder had taken place in the circumstances described by Crocco.
+However, this account is controversial because Captain Eugenio Massa, who collaborated on Crocco's autobiography, conducted a detailed investigation on the spot and could not confirm that a murder had taken place in the circumstances described by Crocco.

 While in hiding, Crocco met other outlaws and together they formed a band who lived on the proceeds of blackmail and robbery.
-Crocco returned to Rionero, but was arrested on 13 October 1855.
+Crocco returned to Rionero but was arrested on 13 October 1855.
 He escaped during the night of 13–14 December 1859, hiding in the woods between Monticchio and Lagopesole.

 Expedition of the Thousand

 At the same time Giuseppe Garibaldi was launching his Expedition of the Thousand, and the Kingdom of the Two Sicilies was soon on the verge of collapse, requiring all forces remaining at its command to confront Garibaldi.
 Garibaldi managed to defeat them, gain control of Sicily and then cross to the mainland, where he moved swiftly north towards Naples.

 Garibaldi promised to forgive the deserters in exchange for military service and Crocco joined Garibaldi's army hoping for a pardon as well as other rewards.
 Crocco accompanied Garibaldi north to Naples and took part in the famous Battle of Volturnus.
-Although he displayed courage in battle, Crocco did not receive any medals or other honors and was also arrested.
+Although he displayed courage in battle, Crocco did not receive any medals or other honours and was also arrested.

 He was taken to the prison in Cerignola but, with the help of the noble Fortunato family (relatives of the politician Giustino), he was able to get away.
 Disappointed by the new Italian government's lies, Crocco was persuaded by noblemen linked to Bourbons and the local clergy to join the legitimist cause.

-Meanwhile, Basilicata's population began to rise against the new government, because it did not get any benefit with the political change and became even poorer than before, while the bourgeois class (faithful to the Bourbons in the past) maintained its privileges, after having supported the cause of the Italian unification opportunistically.
+Meanwhile, Basilicata's population began to rise against the new government, because it did not get any benefit from the political change and became even poorer than before, while the bourgeois class (faithful to the Bourbons in the past) maintained its privileges, after having supported the cause of the Italian unification opportunistically.
 With the war and pecuniary support of the legitimists, he recruited an army of 2000 men, beginning the resistance under the flag of the Kingdom of the Two Sicilies.